Silver Linings Playbook

 Silver Linings Playbook is a 2012 American romantic comedy-drama film written and directed by David O. Russell.
-The film was based on Matthew Quick’s 2008 novel The Silver Linings Playbook.
-It stars Bradley Cooper and Jennifer Lawrence, with Robert De Niro, Jacki Weaver, Chris Tucker, Anupam Kher, John Ortiz and Julia Stiles in supporting roles.
+The film is based on Matthew Quick's 2008 novel The Silver Linings Playbook.
+It stars Bradley Cooper and Jennifer Lawrence, with Robert De Niro, Jacki Weaver, Anupam Kher and Chris Tucker in supporting roles.

-The story takes place in Ridley Park, Pennsylvania.
-Cooper plays Patrizio "Pat" Solitano Jr., a man with bipolar disorder who is released from a psychiatric hospital and moves back in with his parents (De Niro and Weaver).
-Pat is determined to win back his estranged wife.
-He meets a young widow, Tiffany Maxwell (Lawrence), who offers to help him get his wife back if he enters a dance competition with her.
+The film is set in Lansdowne, Pennsylvania.
+Cooper plays Patrizio "Pat" Solitano Jr., a man with bipolar disorder who is released from a psychiatric hospital and moves in with his parents (De Niro and Weaver).
+Pat is determined to restore the love of his estranged wife.
+He meets a young widow, Tiffany Maxwell (Lawrence), who offers to help him if he enters a dance competition with her.
 The two become closer as they train, and Pat, his father, and Tiffany examine their relationships with each other as they cope with their situations.

 Silver Linings Playbook premiered at the 2012 Toronto International Film Festival on September 8, 2012, and was released in the United States on November 16, 2012.
-The film opened to significant critical acclaim, with praise drawn to Russell's direction, and the performances of Cooper and Lawrence.
-Among its many accolades, the film received eight Academy Award nominations, including for Best Picture, Best Director, and Best Adapted Screenplay.
-It became the first film since 1981's Reds to be Oscar-nominated for the four acting categories and the first since 2004's Million Dollar Baby to be nominated for the Big Five Oscars, with Lawrence winning the Academy Award for Best Actress in a Leading Role and becoming the second-youngest Best Actress winner.
-It also achieved four Golden Globe Award nominations, with Lawrence winning Best Actress; three BAFTA nominations, with Russell winning for Best Adapted Screenplay; four Screen Actors Guild nominations; and five Independent Spirit Award nominations, winning in four categories, including Best Feature.
-The film was a success at the box office, grossing over $236 million worldwide.
+The film opened to critical acclaim, with praise for Russell's direction and screenplay, and the performances of Cooper and Lawrence.
+It grossed $236.4 million worldwide.
+A recipient of several accolades, it received eight nominations at the 85th Academy Awards, including Best Picture, Best Director, Best Adapted Screenplay, Best Actor, Best Supporting Actor and Supporting Actress and with Lawrence winning the Academy Award for Best Actress.